-José Luis Puerta (guitar) Native from Puerto Rico, he has been an active Board Member of the Tucson Guitar Society since 2009.
+José Luis Puerta (guitar) native of Puerto Rico, has been an active Board Member of the Tucson Guitar Society since 2009.
 He is the Director of Education and the conductor for the Tucson Guitar Society Orchestra since 2013.
-As a soloist and ensemble artist he has performed in Canada, Spain, United States, Mexico and Puerto Rico.
-He currently finished his Doctor in Musical Arts degree at the University of Arizona, and teaches and performs in the community.
+As a soloist and ensemble artist, he has performed in Canada, Spain, United States, Mexico, and Puerto Rico.
+He currently holds the position of Assistant Professor of Music at the Fred Fox School of Music at the University of Arizona.
+And collaborate with multiple chamber music ensembles.

-Alexis Rivera (cuatro) Native from Puerto Rico, has been performing with different instruments, such as the bass, drums, guitar and cuatro, with different groups throughout the Tucson area.
-Most recently with the LFP Project, Tradiciones and Grupo Riken.
-He also records, composes and edits some of the music for the group.
+Alexis Rivera (cuatro) native of Puerto Rico, has been performing with different instruments, such as the bass, drums, guitar, and cuatro, with different groups throughout the Tucson area.
+Most recently with the LFP Project, Tradiciones, and Grupo Riken.
+He also records, composes, and edits some of the music for the group.

-David Pérez (percussion) Originally from Mexico City, he studied congas with a cuban teacher which gave him a deep understanding of Caribbean music such as the salsa, boleros, guaguancó.
-He has performed with multiple groups, and is an active member with Vox Urbana.
+David Pérez (percussion) originally from Mexico City, studied congas with a Cuban teacher which gave him a deep understanding of Caribbean music such as the salsa, boleros, guaguancó.
+He has performed with multiple groups and is an active member of Vox Urbana.
 Vox Urbana is a seven-piece band that combines Latin-based sounds with stories and experiences that occur in the Arizona/Sonora border region.
-The bi-national band is based in Tucson, Arizona and has been creatively narrating stories of the border community since 2010.
+The bi-national band is based in Tucson, Arizona, and has been creatively narrating stories of the border community since 2010.